Infineon/Infineon-Icons/readme.md

 ## Project configuration
 1. add a file .npmrc to your project root.
 It should contain
  ```@infineon:registry=https://npm.pkg.github.com/ ```
-  It is considered best practice to keep package configuration on project level (+ check in your source control system).
+  It is considered best practice to keep package configuration on project level.
+Please note that
-  Access configuration should never be in your source control system and thus are configured on a global PC level
+  access configuration should never be added to your source control system, though.

 ## Installation
 ### Install Packages